CarbonBuster/dala-whitepaper/README.md

 * App can then make an attestation against the user using *manage data.* - tThis transaction would have to be signed by the app and accepted by the user by them signing it too.

-* To prove ownership of the identity, the user would have to create and sign a low security transaction (e.g. bump sequence).
+* To prove ownership of the identity, the user would have to create and sign a low security transaction (e.g. bump sequence) or look at asymmetric encryption using Stellar public keys and JWTs

+* Could uPort be used?
+Most operations are off-chain - Dala can attest to the wallet address and Wala can attest to some other information about the user

 * * *